Erwin Baur

 Erwin Baur (16 April 1875, in Ichenheim, Grand Duchy of Baden – 2 December 1933) was a German geneticist and botanist.
 Baur worked primarily on plant genetics.
-He was director of the Kaiser Wilhelm Institute for Breeding Research (since 1938 Erwin Baur-Institute).
+He was director of the Kaiser Wilhelm Institute for Breeding Research (then in Müncheberg, now in Cologne, and since 1938 the Erwin Baur-Institute).
 Baur is considered to be the father of plant virology.
 He discovered the inheritance of plastids.

 In 1908 Baur demonstrated a lethal gene in the Antirrhinum plant.
 In 1909 working on the chloroplast genes in Pelargonium (geraniums) he showed that they violated four of Mendel's five laws.